Courses & Credit

 - Clinical Research Readiness Program (Online, 0 Credits)

-Design Your Life is a dynamic, seven-week course that applies a design-thinking framework and mindset to career exploration and development.
-Through self-reflection, readings, discussion and in-class activities, students will be able to architect their experiences at Rochester and beyond, and be better equipped to navigate academic, career and life decisions.
-This course is open to first-year and sophomore students in the Fall and Spring semesters.
+Design Your Life (+Career!) is an eight-week dynamic course that applies a design-thinking framework and mindset to career exploration and development.
+Students will learn to get curious, try stuff out and talk to people through experiential activities in and out of the classroom, self-reflection, readings and discussion.
+Through successful completion of this course, students will be able to architect their experiences at Rochester and beyond, and be better equipped to adapt to change and disruption while navigating academic and career decisions.

 There are no specific admission requirements for this type of internship, and any student can try to arrange one.
 These internships are available in the fall and spring semesters only and usually carry four credits.
 Internships can be taken along with three other four-credit courses as part of a normal semester’s schedule.

 The Greene Center encourages you to identify an internship faculty sponsor in your academic department prior to applying to CASC 394, as the connections you make to your studies will be richer through that sponsorship.

 The Greene Center oversees CASC 394.
 Independent Internships are subject to independent study policies regulated through the College Center for Advising Services (CCAS).
 Note that if your internship is outside of your primary academic division, and you cannot find a faculty sponsor in an associated department, these will be considered elective credits that will count toward your graduation credits, but not toward your major or degree requirements.

 Due to the higher number of course credits, you will be assigned weekly readings, analytical journals and an end of semester paper.
 Exact assignments will be negotiated with the instructor as part of the academic learning agreement process.